Transition Assistance Program

 Depending on where you live and the type of job you’re looking for, free classifieds can either be great or…not so great.
 For instance, sites like Craigslist can be a great resource in large metro areas and somewhat less so in smaller cities and towns.

-Job aggregators are search engines for jobs that crawl and aggregate job postings and job content into one place.
+Job aggregators are search engines for jobs that crawl and aggregate job postings and job content in one place.
 There are distinct advantages to this for the job seeker as these sites are very comprehensive, listing jobs from many of the main job boards and local job sites.
 Job aggregators can be a big time saver, since you are checking one site rather than dozens, enabling you to search a large number of jobs in one place.

 Typically job aggregators pull job listings from thousands of individual sites, including:

 - Major job boards – Monster, CareerBuilder and HotJobs

 - Direct Employer Career Sites – Google, Microsoft, General Electric, Ford, Accenture, IBM, Federal Express, etc.

 - Industry Specific Job Boards – Nurse.com, Showbizjobs.com, Dice, AllRetailJobs.com, etc.